Rumor: FEMA will “buy out” my property that was damaged by Hurricane Florence.

-Rumor: Home Inspectors Ask Applicants for their Registration Number.
+Rumor: Home Inspectors Ask Applicants for their Registration Number or Money.

 Rumor: The Brunswick nuclear power plant is in danger due to nearby flooding.